 actually repairs it".

 "It feels slippery when you’re rinsing and then when

 dry, very grippy but smooth", I was told.
 "That is

 hanging on to moisture, hence, no dry skin.
 Big difference between

 about hand cleaners!
-All of this would be
+All of this would be immaterial if

-"waterless" hand cleaner we reviewed some time ago, which smells so
+hand cleaner we reviewed some time ago, which smells so